kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 * The pod has condition `PodResizing` and more than 1 hour elapsed since the update or
 * Patch attempt returns an error.

-Note that in the initial version of In-Place updates, memory limit downscaling will always fail.
+Note that in the initial version of In-Place updates, memory limit downscaling will always fail the patch operation.
 This means VPA will need to evict the pod normally for this change to happen.

+#### A note on `ResizePolicy`.

+VPA does not care and should not care about a container's `ResizePolicy` setting.
+In the new mode, it will simply issue the `/resize` request and let the underlying machinery apply the resize operation in a way that complies with the user's specification.

 ### Comparison of `UpdateMode`s